 All international students enrolled in the Master of Research program are full-fee-paying.
 The tuition fees for international students at Macquarie University are set on a per credit point basis and are revised each year.
 This means that there is a fee for each credit point in which you are enrolled.
 The University reviews the per credit point fees each year and may increase them in the following year.
 Students are subject to other fees, charges and conditions for each semester in which they enrol and are advised to check the current fees, charges and conditions with the University before enrolling at any time.

-The University offers a limited number of scholarships to international MRes students through the competitive IPRS (International Postgraduate Research Scholarship) round each year.
+The University offers a limited number of scholarships to international MRes students through the competitive IRTP (International Research Training Program) scholarship round each year.

-Applicants for admission to PhD, who are offered entry to MRes Year 2 and 3-year PhD, and who rank competitively for IPRS scholarship, may be offered a scholarship to cover their MRes Year 2 tuition fees and living stipend.
-To be further eligible for the 3-year PhD scholarship, MRes Year 2 students must achieve a minimum of 85% in their Year 2 MRes.
-The 3-year PhD scholarship covers the tuition fee and a living stipend at the rate of the Australian Postgraduate Award (APA).
+Applicants for admission to PhD, who are offered entry to MRes Year 2 and 3-year PhD, and who rank competitively for IRTP scholarship, may be offered a scholarship to cover their MRes Year 2 tuition fees and living stipend.
+To be further eligible for the 3-year PhD scholarship, MRes Year 2 students in 2017 must achieve a minimum of 85% in their Year 2 MRes.
+From 2018 PhD scholarships for MRes graduates progressing to a PhD will be awarded through a competitive ranking process.
+The 3-year PhD scholarship covers the tuition fee and a living stipend at the rate of the Research Training Program (RTP).

 The University also provides co-funded scholarships to eligible international MRes applicants from overseas universities with which Macquarie University has partnered to offer co-funded MRes scholarships.
+Candidates are also encouraged to apply for advertised scholarships.
 Further details are available on the HDR Scholarships website.